 The Truth About Why it Costs More To Build And Renovate On Sullivan’s Island

 It’s true, the “island effect” exists.
 Building on an island in a coastal environment does cost more.
 Learn why the building costs are higher on the island.
 Learn how to ensure you get the best value for your money.
 Discover the answers to these questions, and more in this guide from Swallowtail Architecture.

 6 Essential Tips for a Successful DRB Submission on Sullivan’s Island

 How do you navigate the zoning ordinances and the design review process and get your perfect Sullivan’s home and live the island dream?
 Your Sullivan’s Island project will more than likely require review and approval by the Design Review Board (DRB).
 This guide will help you with the 6 essential tips for a successful DRB submission and the lengthy submission process.

-A Selection of Sullivan’s Island Homes from Our Portfolio
+Sullivan’s Island Homes from Our Portfolio

 From Rachel’s Desk